denen37/airbnb-clone-project/README.md

 - **Review System**: Guests and hosts can leave reviews after a stay, rating aspects like cleanliness and accuracy.
 Reviews are moderated and displayed after submission by both parties.

 - **Data Optimization**: Improves app speed and performance using caching, data compression, and database indexing.
 Helps handle large-scale traffic efficiently and reduces load times.

+## API Security

+- **Authentication**: All users must log in to access protected resources using secure authentication methods like JWT (JSON Web Tokens).
+This prevents unauthorized access and ensures user sessions are valid.

+- **Authorization**: Role-based access control (RBAC) ensures that only users with proper roles (e.g., host, guest, admin) can perform specific actions.
+This helps enforce business rules and protects critical operations.

+- **Rate Limiting**: Rate limiting will be applied to API endpoints to prevent abuse and protect against brute-force attacks.
+It helps maintain service availability and reduces the risk of denial-of-service attacks.

+- **Data Encryption**: Sensitive data such as passwords and payment information will be encrypted in transit (via HTTPS) and at rest.
+This is essential to protect user data and financial details.

+- **Input Validation & Sanitization**: All inputs will be validated and sanitized to prevent common attacks like SQL injection and cross-site scripting (XSS).
+This protects the integrity and security of the application.